psychemedia/eurydice-resources/resources/inquest.md

 The first inquest surrounding the tragedy was held in Ventnor on Tuesday, March 26th, 1878, for the three deceased sailors returned by the Emma, Lieutenant Francis Hope Tabor and Captain Louis Ferrier, R.E., who both died on board the Emma, and David Bennett, ordinary seaman, who was already dead when his body was retrieved from the sea.

+Originally planned to be held in the Queen's Hotel, the Coroner asked if a larger room was available.
+The Freemasons Tavern was suggested as an alternative but eventually a large room in the Royal Hotel was offered for use by the Coroner.

 The aim of the inquest was two-fold: to identify the bodies, and to ascertain how the deaths had occurred.
-The key witnesses were the two survivors, Benjamin Cuddiford and Sydney Flectcher, and W. L. Jenkin, master the schooner "Emma " of Padstow.
+The key witnesses were the two survivors, Benjamin Cuddiford and Sydney Flectcher, and W. L. Jenkin, master the schooner "Emma" of Padstow.

 ![Eurydice survivors](../images/eurydice-survivors.jpg)
 The two survivors